“I could hear my heart singing with happiness like a robin.”

 The robin stayed with my thoughts as I showered, did some yoga and meditated.
 It was like an invisible spirit animal.
 It trilled and peeped and seemed to say relax everything’s going to be alright.
 You’ve got this.

 We drove through the city to the Urologist, quietly confident but too superstitious to say anything aloud.
-It is a beautiful sunny day full of spring blossom and wisteria: blossom looking magical against a blue sky.
+It was a beautiful sunny day full of spring blossom and wisteria: blossom looking magical against a blue sky.

 The doctor was sunny too and as hopeful as me for a good outcome as we peered at the inside of my bladder.
 It looks pretty scarred it’s been through a lot, but there’s nothing new growing there that shouldn’t be.
 No evidence of disease.
 NED!!!
 A huge relief all round.